glennlhuis/discordbot-tutorial-wok/README.md

-# freak-radio
+# Making a Discord Bot

-A Discord music bot (for now) exclusive for Little Freaks Server
+Enhanced my knowledge in making a Discord bot using Worn of Keys tutorial.